KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 registry.replace<graphics::text>(sc.text, text);
 ```

-The completed function looks like this:
+The completed function is as follows.

 ```
 // Update score